 - The experts’s greater qualification for assessing technical costs

-- Incorporating the expert’s costs into the resolution process early.
+- Early incorporation of the expert’s costs into the dispute resolution process

 - Frequent updating of cost as evidence comes in